19 epiphanies you’ll have on your next Canadian road trip

 There are actually hills in Saskatchewan

 Speaking of the prairiest of all the provinces, driving through the Canadian province with the most respect for geometry will leave you wondering where it got its boring, flat reputation.
 There are indeed hills in Saskatchewan and you’d be foolish to blast through them on the highway.

 From Vancouver Island to Nova Scotia, the Rockies to the Gaspé Peninsula, Canadians have one thing in common: politeness.
 This epiphany will set in around the 487th time someone apologises to you when you’re in their way.
 Or when you ask for directions at the gas station and you get invited to a kitchen party.
 Sure, we’ve got our fair share of grumps here but the sincerely nice ones will impress you time and again.

 You appreciate how wonderful Canada is

-Sorry to end on a point that’s as sickly sweet as maple syrup, but it’s hard to pull into your final destination without making this sappy realisation.
+Sorry to end on a point that’s as sickly sweet as maple syrup, but it’s hard to pull into your final destination without making this sappy realization.
 The turquoise water of Lake Louise.
 The quaint charm of Quebec.
 The soaring peaks of Whistler.
 The wind-swept beaches of Vancouver Island.
 The thunderous roar of Niagara Falls.
 If ever there were to be a great country to be stuck in, this one we call home has gotta be the one.
-And with international travel still on the back burner but Canada slowly emerging from lockdown, an epic domestic road trip is on the horizon.
+And with all this land to discover, an epic domestic road trip is on the horizon.